mediawiki4intranet/docker/README.md

 * run shell in the container: `docker exec -it mw4i bash`
 * remove container: `docker rm <container_id>`
 * remove image: `docker rmi <image_id>`

+P.S: If you get "Cannot connect to the Docker daemon.
+Is the docker daemon running on this host?" error, add your system user into `docker` group **and relogin**!